 There are limited exceptions to the full course of study rule, and you must obtain permission from ISS before dropping below full time.

 You may only take classes at an off campus location if the Office of International Student Services has given a written approval for the particular course or courses.

-If you would like to take an off campus course must meet with an International Student Advisor and gain approval prior to engaging in an off campus course.
+If you would like to take an off campus course you must meet with an International Student Advisor and gain approval prior to engaging in any off campus coursework.

-According to university policy, students may not be engaged in another program at another institution while matriculated at FDU.
+According to university policy, students may not be enrolled in another program at another institution while matriculated at FDU.

 Report Address and Name Changes within 10 days to ISS

 ISS is required to provide a valid address and other student data to the federal government.
-We are the only university office authorized by the federal government to process this data.
+We are the only university office authorized by the federal government to process this data for international students.